 A root canal is a necessary procedure for a tooth with infection on the inside or in the pulp of the tooth.
 The two most common causes of infection are deep cavities and fractures, or broken teeth.
 This causes the pulp to be exposed to infection that can kill the pulp of the tooth.

 Without treatment, the infection can eventually gather down at the root tip and pass into the jawbone, causing an abscess.
 The pressure inside the bone and ligaments surrounding the tooth can cause excruciating pain, and left untreated, can even be life threatening.
-An infected tooth will never heal on its own and as it gets worse, it will continue to be a source of infection that depletes your immune system.
+An infected tooth will never heal on its own and, as it gets worse, will continue to be a source of infection that depletes your immune system.
 Root canal therapy allows us to remove the infection and save your tooth.

 We recommend root canals when the inner section of the tooth, called the pulp, becomes diseased or experiences an injury.
 The unfortunate results are throbbing or stabbing pain.
 In this stage we recommend patients seek out immediate treatment.
 Without proper care, the tooth can become infected and may need to be extracted entirely.